mouseless/json-concepts/buildrjs/specs/02-constraints/02-zero-or-one.md

 # Zero or One

-When put at the end of a concept, `?` indicates that the concept might or might not exist in output schemas.
+`?` indicates that the concept might or might not exist in output schemas.

 So for the following, `$parameter?` indicates that parameter concept is optional for service concept;